npanuhin/edu-JetBrains-git-log-viewer/README.md

 <h1 align="center">Git Log Viewer</h1>

+> [!IMPORTANT]
+> This short-term educational project has concluded and is now archived.
+All components are no longer functional

 This simple web application displays the Git log retrieved from the server

 Demo is avaliable here: https://gitlog.jb.npanuhin.me